ActiveSolution/introduction-to-git/exercise-4-handling-conflicts/README.md

 4. `checkout` the `master` branch.

 5. "Simulate" that someone else has made conflicting changes and pushed them to the `master` branch while we were working on our new feature.
     - Make new changes to the same paragraph that you changed in 2.
     - Commit them in the `master` branch.

-6. Merge your new branch into `master`.
+6. `merge` your new branch into `master`.

-7. Push your changes
+7. Oh no!
+Conflicts.
+Let's resolve them.

+8. `commit` your resolved changes.

+9. `push` your changes.

-8. Go to your Azure DevOps repository and verify that your changes have been pushed to the `master` branch.
+10. Go to your Azure DevOps repository and verify that your changes have been pushed to the `master` branch.